Hidden causal loops, macroscopic realism and Einstein-Podolsky-Rosen-Bell nonlocality: forward-backward stochastic simulations: Abstract

 \section{Abstract}

-We analyze a quantum measurement $\hat{x}$ by solving the dynamics of stochastic amplitudes that propagate both forward and backward in the time direction.
-The dynamics is derived from quantum mechanics: The instantaneous joint density of amplitudes $x$ and $p$ is proved equivalent to the positive $Q(x,p,t)$ phase-space distribution, which establishes causal consistency.
-We model the measurement $\hat{x}$ as amplification, confirming Born's rule for a system prepared in a superposition of eigenstates $|x_{j}\rangle$ of $\hat{x}$.
-The trajectories for the backward-propagating variable $x$ are governed by a future boundary condition determined by the measurement setting, as though the system were prepared in a mixture of $|x_{j}\rangle$.
-Causal relations are deduced from the simulations.
-For superpositions and entangled states, we identify causal loops for variables that are not observable.
-A hybrid causal structure exists that is consistent with macroscopic realism.
-Further, the model allows forward-backward simulation of Einstein-Podolsky-Rosen and Bell correlations, which addresses a question raised by Schrödinger.
-The simulations reveal consistency with a weak form of local realism defined for the system after the unitary interactions determining the measurement settings, the Bell violations emerging due to a breakdown of a subset of Bell's local-realism conditions.
+We analyze quantum measurement and entanglement by solving the dynamics of stochastic amplitudes that propagate both forward and backward in time.
+The model allows simulation of Einstein-Podolsky-Rosen and Bell correlations, and reveals consistency with a weak form of local realism defined after the unitary interactions determining the measurement settings.
+Bell violations emerge due to a breakdown of a subset of Bell's local-realism conditions.
 Our results elucidate how hidden causal loops can explain Bell nonlocality, without requiring retrocausality at a macroscopic level.

 The causal structure associated with violations of Bell inequalities remains a mystery.
-Bell proved the incompatibility between local causality and quantum mechanics \citep{bell-1964,bell-2004,clauser-shimony-1978}.
-This motivated the question of whether superluminal disturbances were possible, leading to no-signaling theorems \citep{eberhard-1989}.
-Wheeler speculated retrocausality may explain quantum paradoxes \citep{wheeler-1978}, and it was shown how Bell violations can arise from classical fields, using retrocausal solutions from absorber theory \citep{pegg-1980,cramer-1980}.
-This work inspired much research into causality in quantum mechanics \citep{aharonov-1964,araujo-2015,barrett-2021,allen-2017,wharton-2020,h-price-2008,scully1982,chaves-2018,giarmatzi-2019,costa-2016,drummond-2019,hall-2020}.
-While it is possible to account for Bell nonlocality using retrocausality \citep{cramer-1980,h-price-2008,pegg-1980}, superdeterminism \citep{hossenfelder-2020}, or superluminal disturbance \citep{bohm-1952,struyve-2010,scarani-2014}, these solutions are troubled by the lack of evidence of such mechanisms at a macroscopic level.
-Moreover, it has been shown that classical acyclic causal models would require a ``fine-tuning'' of parameters to explain statistical independences \citep{wood-2015,cavalanti-2018,pearl-2021}.
-On the other hand, this suggests that Bell nonlocality may be related to hidden cyclic loops \citep{castagnoli-2021}.
-It has been recently proved that cyclic loops are not ruled out by no-signaling \citep{vilasini-2021}.
-However, so far, no specific theory has been derived from quantum mechanics.
+Bell proved the incompatibility between local causality and quantum mechanics \citep{bell-1964,bell-2004,clauser-shimony-1978}, motivating the question of whether superluminal disturbances were possible and hence leading to no-signaling theorems \citep{eberhard-1989}.
+However, Bell violations can arise from classical field models, using retrocausal solutions from absorber theory \citep{pegg-1980}.
+This has inspired much research into causality in quantum mechanics \citep{araujo-2015,barrett-2021,wharton-2020,h-price-2008,scully1982,giarmatzi-2019,costa-2016,drummond-2019,hall-2020,wood-2015,hossenfelder-2020,donadi-hossenfelder,time-order}.